• Skip to primary navigation

 Freezing Fiddleheads

-Published on May 16, 2018 ᛫ Updated on February 13, 2022 by Chef Markus Mueller
+Published on May 16, 2018 ᛫ Updated on April 15, 2026 by Chef Markus Mueller

-Fiddleheads are a delicious wild Spring vegetable, only available for two or three weeks of the year.
+Fiddleheads are a delicious wild spring vegetable, only available for two or three weeks of the year.
 Their short availability makes them quite expensive if you don't want to forage for them yourself.
 Since fiddleheads don't particularly store well fresh, freezing fiddleheads is a great way to store them for use later in the year.

 Jump to Recipe

-Fiddleheads are great sauteed with onions, and garlic, make a great side for grilled meats, fish, and shellfish, and are super tasty in pasta dishes!
+Fiddleheads are great sauteed with onions and garlic, make a great side for grilled meats, fish, and shellfish, and are super tasty in pasta dishes!
 Follow these simple steps to enjoy fiddleheads year round!

 How Long Can You Keep Fiddleheads In The Fridge?

 Fiddleheads are the very young shoots of the Ostrich Fern, and grow across North America in wet, wild woodlands.
-This is of course an ideal breeding ground for bacteria, and mold, making fresh fiddleheads susceptible to rot, and spoiling quickly.
+This is, of course, an ideal breeding ground for bacteria and mold, making fresh fiddleheads susceptible to rot and spoiling quickly.

-Cleaning and storing fiddleheads properly can help extend their shelf life, but even so, they usually only last about a week before going bad under regular refrigeration.
-You can extend this to a couple weeks by first cleaning the fiddleheads extremely well, and then storing them submerged in water in the fridge
+Cleaning and storing fiddleheads properly can help extend their shelf life, but even then, they usually only last about a week before going bad under regular refrigeration.

 You can also pickle fiddleheads to extend their shelf life by a month or so.

-Related: How To Clean and Cook Fiddleheads
+Related: How To Cook Fiddleheads (Plus How To Clean, Prepare and Store Them)

 How To Freeze Fiddleheads For Long Term Storage